 - go and see a doctor if you don’t feel well

 Bolivia is a country in South America, with a great contrast between rich and poor.
 A large percentage of the population, lives below the poverty line.
 It is important to watch your belongings, especially in big cities and crowded areas.
 With the necessary precautions, Bolivia is a wonderful country to travel through without any problems.
 Read more tips for a safe trip through Bolivia here.

 Do you want to read more about beautiful Bolivia?
-Have a look in the Bolivia archive or check out the articles below.
+Have a look in the Bolivia archive for all articles.